USC's second big official visitor weekend gets underway

 -4-star running back De'Anthony Gatson (Newton HS/Newton, Texas) -- No. 20-ranked RB, No. 235 overall prospect

-Meanwhile, USC hosted 5-star cornerback Will Johnson (Grosse Pointe South HS/Grosse Pointe, Mich.) on campus from Wednesday through Friday.
+Meanwhile, USC hosted 5-star cornerback Will Johnson (Grosse Pointe South HS/Grosse Pointe, Mich.) on campus from Wednesday through Friday, while 4-star outside linebacker Harold Perkins (Cypress Park HS/Cypress, Texas) had to postpone his official visit planned for this weekend.
+He's still expected to take a USC visit at a later point.

 Stay tuned to TrojanSports.com for continuing coverage throughout the weekend: